Supplement Information Tools Compared: Examine.com, ConsumerLab, Yuka, and More

 FoundMyFitness (Rhonda Patrick)

-A research-curation platform focused on longevity, nutrition, and performance research.
+A research-curation platform focused on metabolic health, nutrition, and performance research.
 Includes summaries of selected studies, structured deep-dives, and a paid tier.

 Strengths: - Active commentary on emerging research - Long-form deep-dives - Strong following in self-experimenter communities